bunatl/WebScrapenator/README.md

 # WebScrapenator

-WebScrapenator is a web app that allows scraping data from any given website by specifying parameters.
+WebScrapenator is a web app that allows scraping data from any given website by specifying search parameters.

 ## How to use
 * At first insert URL address into the input area on top of the page